LuLaValva/lukelavalva.com/README.md

 # Luke LaValva's Personal Website

-Here, I have created a bunch of little projects and put some information about myself.
+A bunch of little projects and some information about Luke.

-This website was made with React, so far it has treated me well so I probably won't switch frameworks anytime soon.
+This website was made with React, maybe one day I'll switch to something better.